vishal-git/title/README.md

 	<img src='./misc/upload-images.png' alt='Upload Images', width='650'>
 </p>

-Once the images are uploaded, you will get results in a few minutes.
-Here's a sample result from three receipts:
+Once the images are uploaded, you will get the results in a few minutes.
+Here's a sample result for four images shown in the screenshot:

 <p align='center'>
 	<img src='./misc/sample-results.png' alt='Sample Results', width='650'>
 </p>

+Note that the image captions (more on that below) are also displayed under the **Image Captions** section.

 </details>